 We tested the rates of chromosome evolution including polyploidy for the ten orders that contained more than 20 samples for analysis.
 The range in rates was relatively low and there were no trends in the data (Figure 3a).
 The addition of polyploidy in the model decreased the variation of all rates of chromosome evolution.
 The fusion rate, however, was higher in Blattodea, Isoptera, and Phasmatodea, but this does not include all of the monocentric species.
 The holocentric orders had similar rates to all other orders.

 Next, we tested the rates of chromosome evolution without polyploidy for the ten orders.
 There was more variability in this data, however, there were still no clear trends in the data (Figure 3b).
 Lepidoptera, however, had an increase in both the fission and fusion rates as compared to the rates with polyploidy.
 This is most likely driven by large variation in chromosome number associated with the order.
 The other species that were also holocentric do not show an increase in fission and fusion rates like Lepidoptera.
-This indicates differences among orders, but no relationship between holocentricity and rates of chromosome evolution.

 Discussion